Wind Farm

 Location Opening Hours Address

-Dumfries and Galloway Council
+Dumfries and Galloway Council Monday – Friday

 Glencairn Memorial Institute

-DG3 4EJ
+Chapel Street, Moniaive, Thornhill, DG3 4EJ

-Any representations on the application may be submitted by email to the Scottish Government via representations@gov.scot; or by post to the Scottish Government, Energy Consents Unit, 4th Floor, 5 Atlantic Quay, 150 Broomielaw, Glasgow, G2 8LU, identifying the proposal and specifying the grounds for representation.
+If you would prefer to submit your representation by post, please send to the Scottish Government, Energy Consents Unit, 4th Floor, 5 Atlantic Quay, 150 Broomielaw, Glasgow, G2 8LU, identifying the proposal and specifying the grounds for representation.
+Written representations should be dated, clearly stating the name (in block capitals) and full postal address of those making representations.

-Following examination of the environmental information, Scottish Ministers will determine the application for consent in one of two ways:
+Scottish Ministers will determine the application for consent in one of two ways:

-• Reject the proposal
+• Refuse the proposal.

 General Data Protection Regulations

 The Scottish Government processes representations under the Electricity Act 1989.
 To support transparency in decision making, the Scottish Government publishes online at www.energyconsents.scot.

-A privacy notice is published on the Help page at www.energyconsents.scot.
+privacy notice is published on the Help page at www.energyconsents.scot.
 This explains how the Scottish Government processes your personal information.
-If you have any concerns about the processing of your personal information by the Scottish Government, please email Econsents_Admin@gov.scot or write to Scottish Government, Energy Consents Unit, 4th Floor, 5 Atlantic Quay, 150 Broomielaw, Glasgow, G2 8LU.
+If you have any concerns about the processing of your personal information by the Scottish Government, please email EconsentsAdmin@gov.scot or write to Scottish Government, Energy Consents Unit, 4th Floor, 5 Atlantic Quay, 150 Broomielaw, Glasgow, G2 8LU.

 Project timeline